Top 5 Mobile App Development Trends For Start-ups in 2020

 Looking at the emergent need for IoT-based products, mobile apps developers have begun including IoT specific applications in their plans to walk with the trend.
 Today, you can run your homes with the touch of a button on your mobile phones, which says a lot about the future.

-Tesla's self-driving car, Google's Google-Home and Nest Smart Home, and many other products have redefined living.
+Tesla's self-driving car, Google's Google-Home and Nest Smart Home, and many other products, such as centralized content-streaming apps like Plex, have been redefining the way we live our lives for some time now..

 According to a report by GrowthEnabler, the IoT market-share proliferated across multiple verticals.
 And this gives you, a start-up, a vast opportunity to spread your roots across numerous industries.